k-l-lambda/anthroid/PLAN.md

 ### Phase 17: OpenClaw Local Agent — Independent Workspace with Gateway Sync (Planned)

-**Vision:** The local Anthroid OpenClaw agent runs as a fully independent agent on the Android device with its own persistent workspace, memory, and skill set.
-It can optionally synchronize data with gateway agents through preset sync skills, enabling a "distributed agent" model.
+**Vision:** The local Anthroid OpenClaw agent runs as a fully independent agent on the Android device with its own persistent workspace, file-based memory, and skill set.
+It can synchronize memory with gateway agents, enabling a "distributed agent" model.

 #### 17.1 Independent Local Workspace

 **Current state:** The local agent (`pi-embedded-runner`) uses a single `.sessions/` directory for conversation history and no persistent workspace or memory.

 **Goal:** Treat the local agent as a first-class agent peer with:
-- **Workspace**: a dedicated directory (`~/workspace/` or `~/agent-workspace/`) that persists across sessions, for files, notes, and agent-generated content
+- **Workspace**: a dedicated directory that persists across sessions, for files, notes, and agent-generated content
-- **Memory**: local memory store (similar to OpenClaw's gateway memory), persisted in SQLite or JSONL
+- **Memory**: file-based memory (plain `.md` files), no embedding/vector DB — the agent reads/writes memory files with existing file tools (Read/Write/Edit)
 - **Skills**: a set of local skills that the agent can invoke, including sync skills
 - **Identity**: a local agent ID and profile that distinguishes it from gateway agents